 I was born in Dundee, Scotland and raised in Kaduna, Nigeria.
 Being a Third Culture Kid I was wired differently and it has given me a unique perspective on life.
 I love learning and I love sharing what I have learnt with others.

-As a natural hand holder I have always wanted people to feel more heard, more understood and to experience more compassion.
+As an intuitive empath I have always wanted people to feel more heard, more understood and to experience more compassion.

-I have trained with leading experts in Trauma, Shame Resilience, Coaching, and Inner Parenting.
-All the tools I have learnt helped me climb out of my own trauma trenches to find a wholesome and simple life.
-I have facilitated trauma recovery workshops, run online groups, and work one on one with private clients.
-In July 2020, I launched my first online class "From overwhelm to self-acceptance."
+I have learnt from leading experts in Trauma, Healing, Shame Resilience, Coaching, and Inner Parenting.
+Everything that helped me climb out of my own trenches I now share with others.
+I have facilitated self-discovery workshops, run online groups, held space for a regular women's circle, and work one on one with private clients.

-In my practice I advocate for naps and nature, kind 'inner' voices, time for creativity, wholesome food, nourishing relationships and laughter, lots of laughter.
+In my own practice I advocate for naps and nature, kind 'inner' voices, time for creativity, wholesome food, nourishing relationships, laughter, and lots of fun.

-I have been married to Simon for 25 years, we have three beautiful grown up children, and live on a Pecan Farm in the Byron Bay Hinterland in Australia.
-In my spare time I walk my dogs Culbin and Archie and drive my vintage volvo "Agatha."
+I have been married to Simon for 29 years, we have three beautiful adult children, and live on "Magindah", a Pecan Farm in the Byron Bay Hinterland in Australia.